Curious-Keeper/x-bot-blocker/README.md

 # X Bot Blocker

-Tired of all the random cornbots auto-liking your post or comments, yep, me too.
+Tired of all the random 🌽bots auto-liking your post or comments, yep, me too.
 Here's a Python bot that automatically detects and blocks spam and bot accounts interacting with your X (Twitter) posts.

 ## Features